rpoteau/pyPhysChem/README.md

 <div style="color:blue; font-style: italic;">

-You must install additional libraries in your Python environment, as well as a tool named `git`. `git` is used to manage and track changes in code or project files, enabling version control, collaboration, and efficient project management in software development.
+&#x1f1ec;&#x1f1e7; You must install additional libraries in your Python environment, as well as a tool named `git`. `git` is used to manage and track changes in code or project files, enabling version control, collaboration, and efficient project management in software development.
 A very useful option is provided by the `git clone` command, used to create a local copy of a remote Git repository, such as one hosted on GitHub.
 This command downloads the entire project, including its history, branches, and files, allowing you to work on the code locally.
 You also need to install the Jupyter tools, which are not included in the miniconda distribution.

 </div>

 #### Installation de `git` et des outils Jupyter / <span style="color:blue; font-style: italic;">Installation of `git` and of the Jupyter tools</span>

 - Sous **Windows**, ouvrez l'application Anaconda PowerShell Prompt.
-<br><span style="color:blue; font-style: italic;">On **Windows**, open an Anaconda PowerShell Prompt</span>
+<br>&#x1f1ec;&#x1f1e7; <span style="color:blue; font-style: italic;">On **Windows**, open an Anaconda PowerShell Prompt</span>
 - Sous **Linux**, ouvez un terminal et activez conda:
-<br><span style="color:blue; font-style: italic;">On **Linux**, open a terminal and activate conda:</span>
+<br>&#x1f1ec;&#x1f1e7; <span style="color:blue; font-style: italic;">On **Linux**, open a terminal and activate conda:</span>

     ```bash